IS4C4SI/mini-projects/README.md

 # mini-projects
-### these are my mini projects created for different applications, programs or games
+### these are my open source mini-projects created for various applications, programs or games